 - Cold extremities such as ears and tail

-If you notice your dog shivering and whining, get them inside and warm them up.
+If you notice your dog shivering and whining, get them inside and warm them up with some urgency.
 A dog’s normal body temperature is 102 degrees Fahrenheit.
 If your dog’s temperature has dipped to 99 degrees or lower, seek immediate veterinary attention.

 What To Do When You Can’t Go Outside

 Even though your dog may sleep more on cold, snowy days, she still needs to expend some energy.
 In severely cold temperatures and during snowstorms when it’s not safe to go outside, there are plenty of indoor activities you can try.
 Keeping your dog’s brain and body active will keep your dog from becoming destructive out of boredom and will make being snowed in easier for everyone.

 These are just a few fun ideas!
 Need more game ideas?
 Check out this blog post for inspiration!